muratkeremozcan/cctdd/ch1-ButtonFooter/ButtonFooter.md

 });
 ```

 What else can we do with this component?
 There is only the label and icon props.
-Let's write another test for a different kind of icon (Green).
+Let's write another test for a different kind of icon; Save (Green 6).

 ```tsx
 // src/components/ButtonFooter.cy.tsx